shiftkey-labs/SQLCourse/Week 1/README.md

-# Week 1 Introduction to ER Diagrams/Models
+# Week 1 - Introduction to ER Diagrams/Models
 Welcome to the Week 1 of Foundations of SQL Course Repository!
 This week will focus on concepts of database and building an ER diagram from business requirements.

-## Using online resources for building ER Model
+## Using online resources for building ER Model and Diagram
 To practice building an ER Model, you can either use any online compiler you like or use the link https://erdplus.com/ to build ER Models in class.
 To build ER diagrams you can use the link https://drawsql.app/diagrams in the class.
 You could also prefer to use a pen and paper to build the diagrams as they can be easily manipulated in the way you like.

 ## Presentation for Week 1